-"Carbon pollution from power plants is our nation’s biggest driver of climate change, and threatens what matters most: the health of our kids, the safety of our neighborhoods and the ability of Americans to earn a living,” -- EPA Administrator Gina McCarthy, in an EPA blog post.
+"Carbon pollution from power plants is our nation’s biggest driver of climate change, and threatens what matters most: the health of our kids, the safety of our neighborhoods and the ability of Americans to earn a living,” -- former EPA Administrator Gina McCarthy, in an EPA blog post.

 Energy has allowed for many advances in our lives including power for homes, jobs and vehicles.
 But the energy used to fuel these advancements has contributed to climate change.
 When we burn fossil fuels, such as coal and gas, we release carbon dioxide.
 Carbon dioxide builds up in the atmosphere and causes Earth’s temperature to rise, much like a blanket traps in heat.
 This extra trapped heat not only increases temperatures, but it also disrupts many of the interconnected systems in our environment.
-This is climate change, and its conditions have far-reaching environmental, social, agricultural and economic effects and are ultimately harmful to our health and well-being.
+This is climate change, and its conditions have far-reaching environmental, social, agricultural and economic effects that are ultimately harmful to our health and well-being.

 Fossil fuels are not renewable resources; therefore, continued use could deplete them, causing damage to the environment and increasing the expense of extraction.
-Yet the use of renewable resources, including wind and solar energy, has minimal impact on health and the environment.
+Yet the use of renewable resources, including wind and solar energy, has impact on both health and the environment.
 Clean energy includes renewable energy resources as well as energy-efficient practices.
 Some renewable energy examples:

 - Wind power is the use of wind to generate electricity.
 This is achieved by converting kinetic energy from the wind to mechanical power through the use of wind turbines and converting mechanical power to electricity by using a generator.
-Wind is among the fastest growing sources of energy used worldwide.
+Wind is among the fastest growing sources of renewable energy used worldwide.

 (*blog posts only represent the views of the author)